SamAlber/aws-cloud-website/README.md

-# Cloud Resume Challenge
+# AWS Resume Website

 ![Architecture](https://github.com/SamAlber/aws-cloud-website/blob/0333a39a1cc42b3d5a38c1952200d7f882cad749/website/assets/imgs/architecture.png)

 ## **Project Concept**

-The Cloud Resume Challenge is a hands-on project designed to showcase modern cloud technologies, DevOps practices, and full-stack development skills.
-This project integrates AWS services, infrastructure automation, and frontend development to create a dynamic resume website with additional functionalities like a cryptocurrency price tracker and a visitor counter.
+The Cloud Resume Challenge is a hands-on project designed to showcase modern cloud technologies, DevOps practices, and websecurity best practives.
+This project integrates AWS services, infrastructure automation and security best practives to create a dynamic resume website with additional functionalities like a cryptocurrency price tracker and a visitor counter.

 ### **Key Features**